denisdiaconu/Project1/README.md

 ![screenshot](./app_screenshot.png)

+Clone of the New York Times website page.
 This project features Positioning and floating elements.

 ## Built With